Posted on Leave a comment

 I also got a 4-pack and was glad I did because I ruined 2 of them.

-I’m linking to the search for a blank D20 die on Amazon because inventory changes a lot on Amazon but someone’s always selling ’em (link).
+I’m linking to the search for a blank D20 die on Amazon because inventory changes a lot on Amazon, but someone’s always selling them (link).

 3. Come up with your 20 responses